rajashree-shan/Bank_Compliance_Bot/README.md

-# 🛡️ ReguBot: Your AI Compliance Companion for Banks
+# 🛡️ Clara: Your AI Compliance Companion for Banks

 **Clara the Compliance Bot** is a secure, MPC-enhanced chatbot designed for financial institutions to query encrypted audit logs, policies, and regulatory documents using natural language.